davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 ## Example: Tic-Tac-Toe

-In order to describe the framework we will be using the game of [Tic-Tac-Toe](http://en.wikipedia.org/wiki/Tic-tac-toe) as an example.
+In order to describe the framework presented here, we will be using the game of [Tic-Tac-Toe](http://en.wikipedia.org/wiki/Tic-tac-toe) as an example.
 Tic-Tac-Toe was chosen because is one of the simplest, yet most popular abstract strategy board games, and most people are familiar with the rules.
 Here you can play the game, however, you will be playing against a [perfect player](http://en.wikipedia.org/wiki/Solved_game#Perfect_play) ([Alpha-Beta pruning](http://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)), so the best you can expect is a draw: